Liberation Day tariffs: Trade deals

+U.S. President Donald Trump and UK Prime Minister Keir Starmer present their signed trade deal at the 51st G7 summit.

+Having announced the pause, White House trade advisor Peter Navarro says during an interview on Fox Business that the administration's goal is to complete trade deals with 90 countries in the next 90 days.

-On May 8, the President announced his first post-"Liberation Day" trade deal with the United Kingdom.
+On May 8, 2025, the President announced his first post-Liberation Day trade deal with the United Kingdom.
 The U.S. reduced some Section 232 tariffs, but the 10% tariff imposed under the IEEPA remained in place.
 The following day, Trump stated that the 10% baseline would remain for all nations unless the United States received an “exceptional” offer.

-The U.S. and China reached a temporary deal on May 12.
+The U.S. and China reached a temporary deal on May 12, 2025.
 China agreed to cut tariffs on U.S. goods to 10% while the U.S. agreed to cut tariffs on Chinese goods to 30% for 90 days.
 Trump also issued Executive Order 14298, which reduced the tariff on Chinese de minimis shipments from 120% to 54%.
 The following day, on May 13, the S&P 500 turned positive for the year.

-On July 2, Trump said he had reached a third agreement with Vietnam.
+On July 2, 2025, Trump said he had reached an agreement with Vietnam.
 However, Vietnam was reportedly surprised by the announcement and did not confirm the terms announced.
-Although Trump said the U.S. would implement a 20% tariff on Vietnamese goods and a 40% tariff on transshipped goods in exchange for a 0% tariff on U.S. exports, neither side released supporting documentation.
+In late July, Trump reduced the tariff rate on imports from Vietnam from 46% to 20%.
+In October 2025, both countries announced that duties on certain to-be-decided products will be lifted.
+In return, Vietnam committed to offering "preferential access" for most all U.S. goods.